Pet Health Center

 Will vaccinations harm my pet?

 If your pet has had a more serious reaction such as hives, protracted vomiting/diarrhea or severe lethargy, you should speak to your veterinarian about pre-treating your pet with an antihistamine such as Benadryl.
 Vaccines should also be split for these animals and separated by at least 3 week intervals in an attempt to avoid over-stimulating the immune system.
 It is also wise to leave your pet with your veterinarian the entire day for monitoring.
 If a severe reaction should develop, your pet can then be treated promptly with injectable medications.
+For those animals with severe reactions, titers in lieu of vaccination are an option for some of the diseases.

 - If the lump is less than 2 cm but persists for more than 3 months after vaccination